molinch/SlidingPanels.Touch/README.md

 The translucency is applied on top of elements while the menu is slided by the user.

+Please note that the the demo Touch project contains a Nuget reference to Cirrious.FluentLayouts.Touch.
+This allows to use AutoLayout instead of the Xibs.

 Original Readme from Pat
 -------------------------